multiversx/mx-docs/docs/developers/developer-reference/storage-mappers.md

 This might look very similar, but the implications of using `VecMapper` for this are very damaging to the potential gas costs.
 Checking for an item's existence in `VecMapper` is done in O(n), with each iteration requiring a new storage read!
 Worst case scenario is the Token ID is not in the whitelist and the whole Vec is read.

 `SetMapper` is vastly more efficient than this, as it provides checking for a value in O(1).
 However, this does not come without a cost.
-This is how the storage looks for a `SetMapper` with two elements (this snippet is taken from a mandos test):
+This is how the storage looks for a `SetMapper` with two elements (this snippet is taken from a scenario test):

 ```json
 "str:tokenWhitelist.info": "u32:2|u32:1|u32:2|u32:2",